-There are two key drivers to revenue generation for Benitec Biopharma.
-The first is tied to the development of ddRNAi as therapeutic products.
-Benitec Biopharma has divided this development process into two additional categories: a number of levels in this aspect of the business.
-Over the last 12 months, Benitec Biopharma has executed a number of revenuegenerating licensing agreements (refer to program updates below).
+The second driver is the identification and qualification of potential partners and or licensees culminating in the execution of a revenue-generating agreement or event.
+Benitec Biopharma is engaged at a number of levels in this aspect of the business.
+Over the last 12 months, Benitec Biopharma has executed a number of revenue-generating licensing agreements (refer to program updates below).
 In addition the company has been actively building a database of new potential prospects for partnerships and/or licensing.
 These potential opportunities are being subjected to a qualification process which we expect will lead to a short list of potential partners with whom negotiations will be conducted.
 Benitec Biopharma's management views this as an ongoing process and not static.